 With its Strategy for Equality between Women and Men, the European Commission put the issue of women on boards high on the political agenda already in 2010.
 In 2011, following the publication of The Gender Balance in Business Leadership Staff Working Document , the European Commission called for credible self-regulation by companies to ensure better gender balance in companies’ supervisory boards.
 One year later, the Progress report on women in economic decision-making in the EU made it clear that progress was not visible and a public consultation confirmed that further action was needed.

-On 14 November 2012 the European Commission proposed legislation with the aim of attaining a 40% objective of the under-represented sex in non-executive board-member positions in publicly listed companies, with the exception of small and medium enterprises.
+In November 2012 the Commission proposed legislation with the aim of attaining a 40% objective of the under-represented sex in non-executive board-member positions in publicly listed companies, with the exception of small and medium enterprises.
 The aim of this new legislation is to accelerate progress towards a better gender balance on the corporate boards of European companies.

 Network to promote Women in Decision-making in Politics and the Economy: 2008-2012

-The European Commission's Network to promote Women in Decision-making in Politics and the Economy provided a platform at EU level for discussion of successful strategies and best practice to improve gender balance in decision-making positions.
-During its meetings, the Network discussed:
+The former European Network to promote Women in Decision-making in Politics and the Economy provided a platform at EU level for discussion of successful strategies and best practice to improve gender balance in decision-making positions.
+Working papers include:

 - the importance of mentoring, networking and role models for women's career advancement;